TidalWavesNode/dTAO_Cats/README.md

 ```

 4. Follow the prompts
-Choose a category (0–10)
+Choose a category (0–26) or multiple categories comma-separated ie. 1, 6, 15
-*Category 11 is shown for reference only and cannot be selected.
+*Category 27 is shown for reference only and cannot be selected.
 Enter wallet name and password.
 Enter the total TAO to distribute equally across all subnets in the chosen category.
 Confirm and stake.